 Being a Muslim country, I wasn’t really sure what to expect in terms of dress.
 Turns out Morocco is very open and I never felt uncomfortable in my clothing.
 However, in order to stand out less, I’d avoid wearing particularly revealing clothing.
 I stuck to pants and sleeved tops, or midi skirts and dresses.
 Men tend to not wear shorts, but our adult and kid boys did and no one ever made them feel uncomfortable.

 Any guides and drivers you hire will typically take you to predetermined restaurants.
 These are are common for tourists and places where they will typically receive a free meal.
 Not only will these be expensive, the food will also often be sub-par.
 If at all possible, push them to take you to a local establishment.
 It may take several times of asking or searching the Internet on your own, but it will be worth it.

-Don’t cram too much in.
+8. Don’t Cram Too Much into your Visit.
 Also, the desert is FAR.

 It’s tempting to think you can see everything from the Blue City to the Sahara to Marrakech in a few days.
-But everything tends to take quite a long time.
+But remember the Morocco travel tip that everything tends to take quite a long time.
 There was also a lot of distance to cover.
 The pace of life tends to be slower, so meals took us longer than we anticipated.
 Road conditions also tended to slow things down more than Google maps said.